wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 Finally, we use another Django method called `reverse` to obtain the URL of the Rango application.
 This looks up the URL patterns in Rango's `urls.py` module to find a URL called `'index'`, and substitutes in the corresponding pattern.
 This means that if we subsequently change the URL mapping, our new view won't break.

-All of these functions and classes are provided by Django, and as such you'll need to import them.
+Django provides all of these functions and classes.
+As such, you'll need to import them.
 The following `import` statements must now be added to the top of `rango/views.py`.

 {lang="python",linenos=off}
 	from django.contrib.auth import authenticate, login